-Students may pursue this program at CU Boulder under the auspices of four established graduate degree programs:
+Students may pursue this program at CU Boulder under the auspices of three established graduate degree programs:

 The Master’s International program provides students with the unparalleled opportunity to complete a master’s degree and two full years of challenging work experience related to their fields of interest.
 Students earn more than a degree: they earn two years of Peace Corps experience.
 They will have opportunities to apply theory to practice, to attain outstanding skill sets, to gain a vital world view perspective and the opportunity to make a significant contribution to the global community.